Our favorite Costco bacon to buy!

-So I’m not going to bore you with a full review on the Kirkland Signature Reduced Salt Premium Bacon because bacon usually tastes like... bacon but I do want to point out three reasons why I prefer the Kirkland Signature bacon over other brands.
+So I’m not going to bore you with a full review on the Kirkland Signature Reduced Salt Premium Bacon because bacon usually tastes like… bacon.
+With that being said, I do want to point out three reasons why I prefer the Kirkland Signature bacon over other brands:

-1. The flavor of the bacon – The Costco Kirkland Signature Bacon has a really nice smoked flavor so if you like a little smokiness to your bacon, try this.
-Despite being reduced sodium this bacon is also super flavorful.
+1. The flavor of the bacon – The Costco Kirkland Signature Bacon has a really nice smoked flavor, so if you like a little smokiness to your bacon, give it a try.
+Despite having reduced sodium, this bacon is super flavorful.

-2. The price of the bacon- So the price of this bacon fluctuates, I have found it can be anywhere from $14.99 Canadian to $21.99 Canadian.
-For this price you get four 500g packages.
-Most other bacon packages I’ve noticed are about 375g and can cost more.
-Therefore you’re getting more bacon for usually less money.
+2. The price of the bacon – The price of this bacon fluctuates.
+I’ve found the four packs can cost anywhere from $14.99 Canadian to $21.99 Canadian.
+For that price, you get four separate 500 gram packages.
+Most other bacon packages I’ve noticed seen only have about 375 grams of bacon and can cost more per pack.

 3. The quality of the bacon – The Costco Kirkland Signature Bacon never disappoints.
-You get nice thick, even strips of bacon that are usually quite lean compare to other brands.
-With the reduced sodium bacon, two strips of bacon is only 150mg of sodium which is really not that much.
+You get nice thick, even strips of bacon that are usually quite lean compare to other brands (relative to other bacons I mean – we’re basically talking about strips of fat here!).
+With the reduced sodium bacon, two strips of bacon only has 150 miligrams of sodium, which really isn’t that much.

-Now onto my favorite bacon cooking tip.
-I used to try to make bacon in a fry pan and it always ended in disaster.
+Now, onto my favorite bacon cooking tip.
+I used to try to cook bacon in a frying pan and it always ended in disaster.
 Lots of mess and unevenly cooked bacon.
-Either burnt or underdone.
+Some strips would be nearly burned and others would be raw.
 Now I cook my bacon on a cookie sheet in the oven and it has changed my life.
-I don’t deal with grease or mess at all.
-If you’ve never tried this before, try it!
-You’ll be pleasantly surprised
+That sounds like an exaggeration, but it really is that much better.
+This method pretty much eliminates dealing with the grease and mess of cooking bacon.
+If you’ve never tried it before, you have to!
+You’ll be pleasantly surprised.

-1. Preheat oven to 350 degrees Fahrenheit.
-Line baking sheet with aluminum foil.
+1. Preheat your oven to 350 degrees Fahrenheit.
+Line a baking sheet with aluminum foil.

-2. Place parchment paper over top the aluminum foil.
+2. Place parchment paper over top of the aluminum foil.

-3. Lay bacon flat on baking tray, try not to overlap the strips, you can lay them quite close to one another.
+3. Lay bacon flat on baking tray, trying not to overlap the strips.
+You can lay them quite close to one another.

-4. Bake in oven for 25 to 30 minutes or until your desired doneness.
-I like my bacon crispy and well done.
-Pat bacon with a paper towel and place on a paper towel lined plate to remove excess grease.
+4. Bake in the oven for 25 to 30 minutes, or until you’ve reached your desired doneness.
+I like my bacon well done, nearly crispy.
+Pat the bacon with a paper towel to soak up any excess grease and place it on a paper towel-lined plate to remove more excess grease.

-5. To clean up, simply pull each corner of aluminum foil up so you trap the grease and continue to fold it into a little rectangle grease trap.
+5. To clean up, simply pull each corner of aluminum foil up so you trap the grease and continue to fold it up into a little rectangular grease packet.